MartinRovang/nnUNet_MedSeg/documentation/training.md

 ### User Interaction

 Users will primarily engage with the `Input_nnUNet_train`, `exe_train.py`, and its output counterpart.
-It's imperative to > ⚠️ **COPY** the dataset into `Input_nnUNet_train`.
+It's imperative to ⚠️**COPY**⚠️ the dataset into `Input_nnUNet_train`.
 The program will sort the dataset for the nnUNet model and then delete it post-operation.
 Post-training, users will receive an output containing the trained model.
-All other data will be **deleted**.
+All other data will be ⚠️**DELETED**⚠️.

 ### Command Execution